jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0092/index.md

 60450 IF X$ = "Y" OR X$ = "y" THEN PRINT "press enter twice to execute"   ELSE PRINT "'press enter to execute" 60460 LOCATE 4,1
 60470 END
-"Y" OR X$ = "y" THEN PRINT "press e
 ```

 ## RUBIC3.BAS